-Based upon the application of these criteria, the Fire District has no component units, and is not a component unit of another governmental agency.
+Based upon the application of these criteria, the Fire District has no component units.

 Government-wide and Fund Financial Statements

 The Fire District's basic financial statements consist of government-wide statements, and fund financial statements which provide a more detailed level of financial information.